 Niseko Grand Hotel

-(いこいの湯宿いろは) Chuo Bus runs Annupuri ski area with this onsen, the Iroha offers handsome open-air baths for nonguests.
+Chuo Bus group runs Annupuri ski area with this onsen, the Iroha offers handsome open-air baths for nonguests.
 Highway buses to Niseko from Sapporo and New Chitose Airport arrive here.

-(昆布川温泉幽泉閣) Just across the footbridge from JR Konbu Station, the Yusenkaku is a good onsen for railway travelers.
+Just across the footbridge from Konbu Station on the JR Hakodate Line, the Yusenkaku is a good onsen for railway travelers.
 It boasts alkalinity-rich waters and wide indoor baths.
 There is also a mid-range hotel with Japanese-style rooms.

-(ニセコ駅前温泉綺羅乃湯) Right opposite JR Niseko Station, you can getting into hot water (but smell a bit chlorine) while waiting for a train.
+Right opposite Niseko Station on the JR Hakodate Line, you can getting into hot water (but smell a bit chlorine) while waiting for a train.
 There are also self-service laundries and a resting room.